weeyin83/Lab-Deployment-in-Azure/README.md

     - sudo apt-get install "linux-cloud-tools-$(uname -r)" -y
     - sudo apt-get install --install-recommends linux-tools-virtual-lts-xenial linux-cloud-tools-virtual-lts-xenial -y

-## Setup - VM Credentials
+## Setup - Azure VM Host Credentials

-Once deployed the credentials for the servers are:
+To log onto the Azure VM the credentials are:

 **Username**: mcwadmin
 **Password**: demo@pass123

+_It is recommend that you chance this._

 ## Setup - Windows Updates